 It may take up to 20 minutes or more for the change to take effect.
 If, after 20 minutes the domain is still locked, go back to your current registrar and make sure the domain is unlocked.

 It may take up to 20 minutes or more for the change to take effect.
-If, after 20 minutes the domain is still locked, go back to your current registrar and make sure your registration privacy settings are set to public.
+If, after 20 minutes the domain is still private, go back to your current registrar and make sure your registration privacy settings are set to public.

 Under Get authorization code enter the authorization code you collected in substep d above and click the Accept and proceed button.